“Failed to Initialize SD Card” Error: Causes, Risks, and Professional Recovery Solutions

 Severe File System Corruption

-• Improper removal from a device while writing data.
+• Improper removal while writing data.

 • Sudden power loss during operation.